jd-santos/cline/README.md

 # My Rules and Workflows

-This repository contains rules and workflows to guide Cline's behavior.
+These are my personal global Cline rules and workflows which would normally live in my dotfiles if Cline wasn't fussy about their location.
+They aren't meticulously prompt engineered or eval'd, I create and tweak these as needed to get my projects done.

 ## What are Cline Rules and Workflows?